rubenayla/LEXOR/README.md

 ## Files
 - [language_roots](./language_roots.md): Details on phonetics, roots, and vocabulary.
 - [decisions](./decisions.md): Design choices and rules made during development.
+- [stuff](./stuff.md): Miscellaneous notes and ideas.
+No organization here.

 ## License
 This project is licensed under the **Apache License 2.0**.
 See the `LICENSE` file for details.